 - This recipe can be made in a cast iron skillet or a 2-quart baking dish.

 - This food processer has the same slicing system I used to cut the potatoes for this recipe.

 - I find it hard to use a mandolin and get the same thin results when slicing potatoes.

 - Sea Salt & Vinegar Kettle Brand Chips

 - 1 bag (8.5 oz) Sea Salt & Vinegar Kettle Brand Chips, crushed into small pieces

-- Cover with foil and bake at 375 degrees F for 45 minutes.
+- Bake for 45 minutes.
 Uncover; sprinkle cheese and remaining chips over the top and bake for another 15 minutes, or until scallops are tender and cheese is melted.

 If you try a recipe, please use the hashtag #NOBLEPIG on INSTAGRAM so we can see what you’ve made.
 FOLLOW Noble Pig ON FACEBOOK | INSTAGRAM | PINTEREST | TWITTER to keep up with all our latest recipes.